j4v1ng/steganograph/README.md

 ![Application Instructions](src/main/resources/instructions.png)

+## Live Demo

+Try the application live [here](https://steganograph.onrender.com/)

+Note: The application is hosted on a free hosting service, so it may take up to 50 seconds to respond on the first access.
+Please be patient while it loads.

 ## What is Steganography?

 Steganography is the practice of concealing a message within another non-secret file or message.
 In this application, we use the least significant bit (LSB) technique to hide text messages within image files without noticeably altering the image's appearance.